TEXTING AVAILABLE! For a text response feel free to text the number provided on your screen after filling out this form.

-Patients elect to have breast surgery at Cosmetic Surgery Associates, with offices in Bethesda, MD and McLean, VA, for both aesthetic and medical reasons.
+Patients elect to have breast surgery at Cosmetic Surgery Associates, with offices in Bethesda, MD for both aesthetic and medical reasons.
 Some individuals wish to increase the size of their breasts with a breast augmentation, while others choose a breast reduction surgery to alleviate their back pain.
 Patients who have had negative experiences with a previous breast surgery also seek the help of Dr. A. Dean Jabs, M.D., Dr. Franklin D. Richards, M.D. and Dr. Keshav Magge, M.D., to revise and correct any imperfections or problems that a previous surgeon was unable to resolve.

 Breast Surgery Options